Support » We can help you with… » Starting out » Locating and starting your new aquarium

 3. Adding Décor

-Décor should always be purchased from a reputable aquatic store who can advise on the best conditions for your chosen set up.
+Décor should always be purchased from a reputable aquatic store that can advise on the best conditions for your chosen set-up.

-You can then position these as you like throughout the tank leaving open areas and hiding spaces for your fish to explore.
-It is important to ensure décor is embedded into the substrate and stable to ensure it is not easily dug up by your livestock.
+You can then position these as you like throughout the tank, leaving open areas and hiding spaces for your fish to explore.
+It is important to ensure the décor is embedded into the substrate and stable to ensure it is not easily dug up by your livestock.

 4. Installing a heater